bhklab/handbook/docs/disciplines/Imaging/index.md

     (0028,0103) US PixelRepresentation = 0
     ```

-*add diagram showing a sample header with key metadata fields*

 ## Pixel Data

 The **pixel data** in a medical image file represents the actual image values,